Moonfleet (novel): Plot summary

 John gives the money to the village, and new almshouses are built, and the school and the church renovated.
 John marries Grace and becomes Lord of the Manor and Justice of the Peace.
 They have three children, including their first-born son, Elzevir.
 The children grow up, the sons going away to "serve King George on sea and land" while their daughter too, it seems, has married away.
 But John and Grace themselves do not leave their beloved Moonfleet ever again.

 Backgammon

-One feature of the narrative is a continuing reference to the boardgame of backgammon which is played by the patrons of the Why Not? on an antique board which bears a Latin inscription Ita in vita ut in lusu alae pessima jactura arte corrigenda est (translated in the book as As in life, so in a game of hazard, skill will make something of the worst of throws).
+One feature of the narrative is a continuing reference to the boardgame of backgammon which is played by the patrons of the Why Not? on an antique board which bears a Latin inscription Ita in vita ut in lusu aleae pessima jactura arte corrigenda est (translated in the book as As in life, so in a game of hazard, skill will make something of the worst of throws).